 Personally, I want to be alerted if I’m walking around too inky or cheeky.

-If honesty really is the best policy for a happy, intimacy-filled life, then why do you sometimes find yourself avoiding telling the truth to someone or even yourself?
-By not sharing what’s going on deep down, you build surface-level relationships that can be lonely and unsatisfying.
-Yet staying mum may offer you the following perks:
+If honesty really is the best policy for a happy, intimacy-filled life, then why do people sometimes find themselves avoiding telling the truth to someone?

+You recognize that by not sharing, you don’t have to change – and the situation doesn’t have to change.
+Woo hoo!
 You prefer to cling to the status quo and your learned comfort zone.
-Enough said.

 Basically, you worry people will look down on what you have to say, so you don’t speak up.

-You recognize that by not sharing, you don’t have to change.
-Woo hoo!
-Plus, you get to keep on secretly beating yourself up about how bad a person you are for having this misbehavior—bringing you to a woo hoo number two!
+You get to keep on secretly beating yourself up about how bad a person you are for having this misbehavior.
+Some part of you likes to self-sabotage your happiness.
+I write about this more in an article here.